vidispine/hull-tutorials/dev-to/kubernetes-dashboard-hull/02_setup/README.md

   name: release-name-kubernetes-dashboard-default
 ```

-Autogenerating standard metadata and being able to define inheritable metadata is a convenience feature that enforces uniformity of objects and thus operations on them.
+Autogenerating standard metadata and being able to define inheritable metadata is a convenience feature that enforces uniformity of objects and thus simplifies operations on them.

 ## Wrap up

 That's it for Part 2, Part 3 looks at ConfigMaps and Secrets and you will add your first custom objects to the `kubernetes-dashboard-hull` Helm chart!
-You can check out the complete code created so far as the outcome of this Part 2 [here](https://github.com/vidispine/hull-tutorials/tree/test/dev-to/hull/02_setup).
+You can check out the complete code created so far as the outcome of this Part 2 [here](https://github.com/vidispine/hull-tutorials/tree/test/dev-to/kubernetes-dashboard-hull/02_setup).

 Thanks a lot for reading!
+Hope to see you in Part 3!